 The best literary fiction books to read right now

-Here we share our curated list of some of the most exciting literary fiction of 2023, the best literary books of 2022, and our all-time literary must-reads.
+Here we share the most exciting new literary fiction and the best literary fiction of all time.

 For even more inspiration, don't miss our edit of the best fiction books.